Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/advanced-topics/messaging-system.md

 ---
 id: messaging-system
 title: Messaging System and RPCs
-description: An introduction to PRCs and custom messages in MLAPI
+description: An introduction to the messaging system in Unity MLAPI, including RPC's and Custom Messages.
 ---

 The MLAPI has two parts to it's messaging system.
 Remote Procedure Call (RPC) messages and Custom Messages.
 Both types have sub types that change their behaviour, functionality and performance.